ArchdukePierreBubblebath/Kosei/README.md

 Kosei uses proprietary algorithms and secret database profiling methods to deliver high-quality, personalized recommendations.
 The company is structured as a **C Corporation** and maintains all core technology as trade secrets.

 ---

-## 🤝 Investment Opportunity

-We are seeking an investment of **$1.3 million** in exchange for **15% equity** and a board seat to help accelerate development, partnerships, and marketing.

----